djanatyn/djan.org/content/blog/peach_rng.md

 {{ figure(src="/img/breakpoint-modify.png", alt="r3 == 6", caption="r3 == 6") }}

+TODO: remind the player to pull an item first
+TODO: describe branch prediction

 if you've followed along this far, hopefully you're getting the hang of the dolphin debugger. hit the `LR == 8011cf0c` address in the callstack, a familiar `bl ->0x80380580` instruction. let's navigate to the *next instruction* (`0x8011cf10`) and create a new breakpoint, setting `r3 = 5` and continuing execution:

 {{ figure(src="/img/mr-saturn-breakpoint.png", alt="r3 = 5", caption="r3 = 5") }}